Kevin03YZFR1/voxtral_wyoming/README.md

 4. Check server logs for connection attempts

 ## Performance
-I haven't done extensive performance tests yet, but on my RTX 3090 most STT requests are handled in less than a second while using ~18GB VRAM.
+I haven't done extensive performance tests yet, but using the default configuration on my RTX 3090 most STT requests are handled in ~0.5s while using ~9GB VRAM.

 ## Online Alternative
 If you do not want to host Voxtral on your own, but rather use Mistral's online API, [ha-openai-whisper-stt-api is a nice HA addon provided by fabio-garavini](https://github.com/fabio-garavini/ha-openai-whisper-stt-api).

 ## Contributing
 Contributions are welcome!